ShwetKhatri2001/AR-Webstore/README.md

 <a id="current"></a>
 ## Current State of the Project
-It showcases a 3D photorealistic model of a chair in your own environment using augmented reality, where you can check each and every detail about the chair as if it were actually present in your room.
+It provides you a list of e-commerce products along with their 3D photorealistic models to try out them in a 360deg viewer.
+Also, you can view those products in your own environment using augmented reality, where you can check each and every detail of products like chairs, photo frames, and cars as if they were actually present in your room.
 </div>
 <a name="preview"></a>